 - Comparative negligence: The defendant tries to prove that the injured person was negligent and caused their own injuries.
 They may allege that the injured person's footwear was inadequate, that they needed glasses, or that some other contributing factor actually caused the fall.
 Under Florida's pure Comparative Fault Statute §768.81, an insurance company or jury can reduce any award or settlement by the percentage that they determine the injured person was at fault for the accident.

 - Damages: A defendant may claim that the injuries resulted from a different incident or that they aren't as serious as the injured person alleges.

 - Open and obvious: Property owners often argue that an injured plaintiff should have seen a hazard before they fell.

 Our slip and fall attorneys deal with creative defense strategies by thoroughly preparing our clients' cases and presenting critical evidence.
 Our experience has been the key to our frequent success.

-Filing a Tampa slip and fall accident lawsuit isn’t easy.
+Filing a Tampa slip and fall accident claim isn't easy.
 However, with the help our our experienced attorneys, you can achieve success.
-We know how to win Tampa slip and fall accident lawsuits and hold negligent and irresponsible property owners accountable.
+We know how to win Tampa slip and fall accident lawsuits and hold negligent and irresponsible property owners accountable if settlement negotiations fail.